jrchen01/make_atac_seurat/make_atac_seurat.md

-# How to make ATAC count seurat object using NABI SRA files
+### This tutorial is about how to create a ATAC count seurat object using NCBI SRA files

 ## 1. Download NCBI SRR/SRA files